-NPWS applied for and received funding to develop a Strategic Nature Project (SNaP) application for EU funding in the period 2021-2027.
+DCHG has applied for preparatory funding to develop a Strategic Nature Project (SNaP) application for EU funding in the period 2021-2027.
 If successful, SNaP funding will be used in the integration of biodiversity policy across diverse sectors.
 The SNaP will facilitate the delivery of result-based approaches, the creation of a data hub for the management of conservation measures nationally, and will seek to integrate and co-ordinate conservation actions in the biodiversity, water, agriculture and marine sectors.
-The SNaP will seek to integrate elements from LIFE, European Innovation Partnerships (EIPs) and other novel approaches for biodiversity management, and institutional and external capacity for the delivery of conservation measures in Ireland will be enhanced.
+The SNaP will seek to integrate LIFE, EIPs and other novel approaches for biodiversity management, and institutional and external capacity for the delivery of conservation measures in Ireland will be enhanced.

-Number of sites with: Sites of Community Importance (SCIs) under the EU Habitats Directive Number of sites legal site designation (SAC or equivalent) specific site level conservation objectives specific site-level conservation measures Ireland 439 276 327 53 (raised bog restoration plans) Total 439 276 327
+Number of sites with: Sites of Community Importance (SCIs) Number legal site designation specific site level specific site-level under the EU Habitats Directive of sites (SAC or equivalent) conservation objectives conservation measures Ireland 439 276 327 53 (raised bog restoration plans) Total 439 276 327